-This simple homemade granola has the perfect texture and just the right amount of sweetness.
+This healthy homemade granola recipe made with coconut oil and honey has the perfect texture and just the right amount of sweetness.
 I promise it’s easy to make at home and a healthy snack for your family.

 Granola is a staple in our home.
 My girls love a bowl of yogurt topped with granola for an afternoon snack and I have zero guilt about giving it to them because it’s a much healthier choice than grabbing something from the candy jar.
 We typically go through a small $5 bag of yogurt per week.
 Why it’s five bucks I do not know because the ingredients are relatively inexpensive even if you purchase organic.
 It’s super simple to make and stores well.